-Pia's turning 6 this year, on September.
+Sophia's turning 6 this year, on September.
 She's in preschool and I knew she'll still be since I thought that the K to 12 program of DepEd requires first graders to be 6 years old by June.
 Her school had the graduating students' photo session last week so that made it official.
 However, today, I saw Kim's post on Instagram regarding Assumption Antipolo's age and grade requirements and like what my friend's hashtag says: #panicmode.
 It signified to me that a kid can go into 1st grade if she's 6 by October.
-Therefore, Pia can be a gradeschooler next school year 'cause she's already 6 by then!
+Therefore, my girl can be a gradeschooler next school year 'cause she's already 6 by then!
 My heart pumped fast 'cause I was really confused at my child's school situation.
 I turned to my friends on Facebook and they said that DepEd orders schools, public and private, to adhere to the official K to 12 Basic Education Program of our country.
 And that is, to allow kids age 6 to enter first grade.
 My momma heart was broken.
 I felt like my child will be left behind, I talked to her teacher after school.

-While some moms wish they could turn back time to when their children were babies, there I was, overwhelmed by the new school program, panicked and wanted to make my girl take a plunge into a pool of uncertainties and anxieties.
-I only thought of myself: To not spend another year of paying for preschool tuition and to stop hearing other people say that my daughter's not learning enough in her school.
-I didn't think of her ― her needs and readiness.
+While some moms wish they could turn back time to when their children were babies, there I was, overwhelmed by the new school program, panicking and wanting my girl to take a plunge into a pool of uncertainties and anxieties.
+I only thought of myself - to not spend another year of paying for preschool tuition and to stop hearing other people say that my daughter's not learning enough in her school.
+I didn't think of her, her needs and readiness.

 Like what I read from this article entitled "Starting ‘big school’ is a big deal – and so is the timing", it says that "many parents feel that the legal date is arbitrary, and that each child should be judged according to their level of readiness."
 Although I have strongly stated in this blog that I celebrate my child's uniqueness and individuality, I still got swayed by the dictates of the society that she should be in 1st grade because every 6-year old is.
-I'm glad her teacher, my daughter's parent in school, convinced me to not hurry; after all, Pia will not forever be a baby.
+I'm glad her teacher, my daughter's parent in school, convinced me to not hurry; after all, Sophia will not forever be a baby.
 One day, she'll be in College and will say, "I can manage, 'Nay, don't worry."
 And that, my dear royalties, just made me weep. ♡